Skip to content

 $env:PSModulePath -split ';'

-The structure for the Modules folder is that the first level includes a folder matching the name of the module, and the subfolder contains one or more versions of that module where the name of the folder matches the exact version of the module as defined in the *.psd1 file at the root of the specific module's folder.
-In the example below, we have MilestonePSTools version 21.2.2, and inside that folder are the contents from the screenshot above such that MilestonePSTools.psd1 exists inside the folder named "21.1.451603".
+The structure for the Modules folder is that the first level includes a folder matching the name of the module, and the subfolder contains one or more versions of that module where the name of the folder matches the exact version of the module as defined in the *.psd1 file inside that folder.
+In the example below, we have MilestonePSTools version 23.3.1, and inside that folder are the contents from the screenshot above such that MilestonePSTools.psd1 exists inside the folder named "21.1.451603".

 Modules/